laura-read/stats220/README.md

 ![datascimeme](https://cdn.someecards.com/someecards/usercards/i-just-installed-rstudio-im-a-data-scientist-now-ebc6a.png)

 ## About me
 I'm a long-term fan of mother nature hailing from Tāmaki Makaurau.
 Being raised by great sailors has influenced my love for the ocean and the natural environment.
 I graduated from *AUT* with Bachelor of Business in Sustainable Enterprise and Design in 2019.
-After working for two years as an Administration and Marketing Assistant, I decided to return to study the *University of Auckland*.
+After working for two years as an Administration and Marketing Assistant, I decided to return to study at the *University of Auckland*.
 I am now in my second year studying a Bachelor of Science in GIS and Environmental Science.

 In my spare time I enjoy:
 * Crocheting